You don't have any saved vehicles!

-The 2018 BMW 5 Series and 2018 Mercedes E Class have much in common.
-Both are German-engineered luxury midsize cars, and each has plenty of style, features, and power under the hood.
-But which is better for your daily drive around Atlantic City, Egg Harbor Township, or Vineland?
+The 2020 BMW 5 Series and the 2020 Mercedes-Benz E-Class have a lot in common.
+Both are German-engineered luxury midsize sedans, and they both have plenty of style, features, and power under the hood.
+So, which one is better for your daily drives around Atlantic City, Egg Harbor, and Vineland?

-In this car comparison, we’ll put these two cars head-to-head in a 2018 BMW 5 Series vs. Mercedes E Class faceoff.
+In this car comparison, we’ll put these two cars head to head in a 2020 BMW 5 Series vs. Mercedes E-Class faceoff.
 See how they measure up in a variety of ways and choose the car that suits your needs better!
 If you have any questions, drop us a line at BMW of Atlantic City.

-The 2018 5 Series and E Class each offer seating for five in remarkably comfy seats.
-These are luxury cars, so you can expect standard leather for a premium look and feel.
-And with just over 41 inches of legroom in the front seats of both cars, tall drivers have plenty of room to fit in.
+The 2020 5 Series and the 2020 E-Class offer seating for five in remarkably comfy seats.
+These are luxury cars, so you can expect leather upholstery for a premium look and feel.
+Plus, with just over 41 inches of legroom in the front seats of both cars, tall drivers have plenty of room and can easily fit in.

 Want to learn more about the BMW 5 Series?
 Check out our reviews!

-So, which of these luxury midsize cars out-muscles the competition?
-As you’ve seen in our car comparison, this 2018 BMW 5 Series vs. Mercedes E Class matchup is a close one!
-Both cars have exceptional interior qualities and well-tuned performance features.
+Which of these luxury midsize cars out-performs the competition?
+As you’ve seen in our 2020 BMW 5 Series vs. 2020 Mercedes E-Class comparison, it was a close contest.
+Both cars have exceptional interior qualities and well-tuned performances.